tehckisnow/js80/README.md

 //Test Game (River City Ransom clone)

 //TODO:
+  //running still uses x-translation; update this to use physics once max-speed is incorporated into ecs
   //additional moves: walking jump, running jump, walking punch, running punch, walking kick, running kick
   //collision detection for both movement and damage (working on this in the ecs system first)
   //enemies